ariellourenco/algorithms/README.md

 The repository is organized in five topics represented by physical folders.
 Within each folder there are two more folders where all source code files (mostly `src/**/*.cs` and `test/**/*.cs`) must go in.

-- [ ] Basis – Introduces a scientific and engineering basis for comparing algorithms.
+- [ ] Basics – Introduces a scientific and engineering basis for comparing algorithms. (in progress)
 - [ ] Sorting – Classic sorting algorithms, insertion sort, mergesort, and quicksort.
 - [ ] Searching – Symbol-table implementations, including binary search trees, red–black trees, and hash tables.
 - [ ] Graphs – Graph-processing problems, including depth-first search, breadth-first search, minimum spanning trees, and shortest paths.